 ‘The Jew’ as Object of Envy.
 In psychoanalysis, envy is not only the center of hatred, but also the elementary negative destabilizing dimension of fantasy itself: how “she deceives me and plots against me, or how he or she ignores me and indulges in an enjoyment so intense it lies beyond my capacity to represent it, and so on” (Žižek 2012a: 496).
 It is a crucial element in the constitution of the Kim government as ‘the Jew’ of the international community, typically provoked through the ubiquitous contrast between the luxury of the elite and the most repressed and impoverished segments of the population.

 The Kim-leader is often cast in a role similar to the mythical exception to the universal rule of law, that is, the fantasy of the (impossible) primordial father: a Master who is not subject to the public law (free to rape or murder) and can therefore enjoy completely at the expense of his community (Wood 2012: 305).
-Adam Kotsko’s (2012) Why We Love Sociopaths demonstrates the radical ubiquity of this kind of this and other kinds of sociopath in American television and our fascination with masculine figures who are unrestrained by ethical norms.
+Adam Kotsko’s (2012) Why We Love Sociopaths demonstrates the radical ubiquity of this and other kinds of sociopath in American television and our fascination with masculine figures who are unrestrained by ethical norms.
 The ‘primordial father’ represents the lost (masculine) Wholeness of the subject who must obey social norms and the law.

 Kim Jong-un is perhaps the ultimate ‘real-life’ primordial father of the American Imaginary.
 As king of ‘the last totalitarian country,’ the imagination can go wild as to how Kim and his predecessors could exploit their absolute arbitrary power for sexual and/or sadistic pleasures.
 Kim Jong Il was described “as a playboy, sex maniac and drunkard, who lives a life of lavish excess, a workaholic who only takes four hours of sleep a night” (Beal 2011: 123).
 Indeed it is a common theme in popular nonfiction books on North Korea that there is a group of thousands of the most pretty DPRK virgins chosen to sexually satisfy the leader.
 Bradley Martin (2004: 309-20) wrote at-length about these and other lurid details based on defector accounts, including a rumor that Kim Jong-il would sleep on “a human bed” of beautiful women, giving the overall impression Kim had de-flowered a large percentage of the beautiful women in the country.
 A more recent example is a Chosun Ilbo’s report, picked up by Business Insider, that Kim Jong-un has had difficulty finding virgins for his “pleasure squads” (Ingersoll 2013).
 Mikyoung Kim (2012: 85) notes how these stories interact with the “South Korean fantasy of Northern women” and continue to circulate “independent of the existing evidence that this ‘unit’ was actually an entertainment troop recruited from middle schools all over the country.”
 Bruce Cumings (2003: 164) points out that Nam Ok’s first-hand account includes these rumors, yet she never witnessed this and, from her description of Kim, “one doubts Jong Il had much of a libido.”